* United States imposes 220 pct duty on CSeries jets

 Britain recently ordered the Boeing P-8 maritime surveillance plane and a new fleet of Apache attack helicopters made by the U.S. giant.
 Its armed forces have deployed Chinook helicopters, the C-17 transport plane and the E-3 Sentry airborne early warning and command post.

 British defence analyst Howard Wheeldon said it was unlikely that Britain would pursue any reprisals against Boeing.

 "I think there is a lot of sabre-rattling, but in practical terms it is not on," he said when asked whether Britain could cancel or reduce Boeing defence orders.

-"They can play politics, but can't actually walk away from what they need and have committed to buying from Boeing." ($1 = 0.7467 pounds) (Additional reporting by Conor Humphries in Belfast, Padraic Halpin in Dublin, Guy Faulconbridge, Kate Holton and Michael Holden in London; Writing by Estelle Shirbon; Editing by Angus MacSwan and Robin Pomeroy)
+"They can play politics, but can't actually walk away from what they need and have committed to buying from Boeing."
+(Additional reporting by Tim Hepher and Conor Humphries in Belfast, Padraic Halpin in Dublin, Guy Faulconbridge, Kate Holton and Michael Holden in London; Writing by Estelle Shirbon; Editing by John Stonestreet and Angus MacSwan)